11 Vintage Christmas Decorations That Are Worth Money Today

-Those decorations you’re unpacking might be collectible.
+Those decorations you’re unpacking might be collectibles.
 Our antiques expert helps you deck the halls with vintage value.

 Ceramic Christmas trees